charishraju/Mushroom_Classification/README.md

 # Mushroom_Classification
-A machinelearnign model which predics if a mushroom is edible or not
+A machine learning model which predicts if a mushroom is edible or not.